 When the cross facial nerve graft is not a good option, another cranial nerve may be selected with the hypoglossal nerve to the tongue (CN XII) and the masseteric branch of the trigeminal nerve (CN V3) as the two most popular options.
 There is also a time limitation for these procedures with best results seen the earlier the nerve is transferred, but good results have been seen up to two years after the paralysis.
 The hypoglossal nerve provides motion to half of the tongue and has been used for years to help re-animate the face.
 The procedure has changed throughout the years in an attempt to minimize tongue weakness following the procedure.
 This procedure typically involves an incision placed in front of the ear extending into the upper neck.
 The hypoglossal nerve is located below the jaw line in the neck and typically only 30 to 40% of the nerve is cut leaving the rest of the nerve intact to limit tongue weakness.
 This nerve is then connected to the facial nerve in one of two ways.
 If the goal is to animate only a specific portion of the face, then a nerve graft is connected between the hypoglossal and the facial nerve branch target.
 Another option is to connect the entire facial nerve to the hypoglossal by removing it from the mastoid bone behind the ear.
 Once the nerve has healed the face typically has improved muscular tone that provides better symmetry at rest, and movement can be seen of the facial muscles when the tongue moves.
 This requires a period of re-training to determine the best method of tongue movement to achieve the desired facial movement.
 The movement may be stronger than that seen with a cross facial nerve graft, but is not spontaneous.
 Even with the newer hypoglossal transfer procedures there is a risk for weakness to the tongue that may affect speech and swallowing.
 When the entire facial nerve is connected to the hypoglossal nerve, there may also be more synkinesis or movement of the entire half of the face when the tongue moves rather than movement of only the desired portion of the face.

-After masseteric nerve transfer
+Before and after left masseteric nerve transfer

 Due to some of these drawbacks, recently surgeons have become interested in transferring the masseteric nerve for very targeted facial re-animation.
 The masseter is one muscle that helps close the jaw with chewing and runs just in front of the ear from the cheekbone to the angle of the jaw.
 This procedure is done with a limited incision in front of the ear and no need to extend this into the upper neck.
 The masseteric nerve is found within the muscle and the strongest branch is selected for transfer.
 Typically there is a second or third branch that can remain in place to limit weakness to the muscle after transfer.
 This nerve branch can then be connected directly to the desired branch of the facial nerve.
 Often this is directed to the branch that produces a smile, but it can also be connected to a branch that helps with eye closure, or a larger branch that performs both functions.
 There is usually no need for a nerve graft in this procedure.
 Once the nerve has healed, clenching the jaw will trigger movement in the portion of the face that the nerve is connected to.
 Like the hypoglossal transfer this is not a totally spontaneous movement and requires re-training and practice.
 However, some patients are able to trigger a smile from the masseter nerve in a much more natural way than with the hypoglossal nerve.
 If the masseteric nerve is connected to the main facial nerve, the same problems with synkinesis may develop, but often this nerve is transferred to a select branch of the facial nerve so it triggers only the movement that is desired.